updated May 2021

-- All campers will be issued a free BookTrails mask on Monday.
-Campers and staff will be required to wear masks at all times, when possible.
+- Campers and staff will be required to wear masks while traveling in vans and when social distancing is not possible.

-- Campers will be placed in groups of 10 for all travel.
-These groups will remain static throughout their week at camp while indoors.
+- Campers will be placed in static groups for all travel.
 While outdoors, groups can be increased to 25 while maintaining 6 ft social distancing.